loilo/branchy/README.md

 const fn = branchy('./computation-heavy-sync-task', { concurrent: 4 })
 ```

-No matter how often you call `fn()`, there will be no more than 4 threads of it running at the same time.
+No matter how often you call `fn()`, there will be no more than 4 processes of it running at the same time.
 Each additional call will be queued and executed as soon as a previous call finishes.

 > **Note:** Passing a number as the `concurrent` option actually is a shorthand, you may pass an object to refine concurrency control:
 >